daattali/beautiful-jekyll/_drafts/vsphere-7-clustered-vmdk-rdm-free-wsfc.md

 Here is a small table of the maximums.
 As you can see it is quite limited so far and only available with FC storage but there is no doubt that future releases will improve those numbers as usual.

 ![](/img/clusteredvmdk1.png)

+There is also a fairly long [list of limitations ](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.wsfc.doc/GUID-04626D3C-A305-40BE-A7B9-4E7C7A30BA3D.html)that you can review here.
+The main ones being:

+* Cluster in a Box (CIB) configuration is not supported.
+*